 Wholegrain flour is healthier because the whole of the grain is used, so it is higher in fibre, vitamins B and E and can help people to feel fuller for longer.

-- " Check the ingredients and specifications of bought-in bread to find out what flour they are made with.
+- " Wholegrain bread is made from wholegrain flours. - " Check the ingredients and specifications of bought-in bread to find out what flour they are made with.